pandastrail/gio-data-pro/docs/projects/cycling_accident_data.md

 > and that better data can lead to safer rides for everyone.

 ---

+**Giovanni López, Oct 2025, Written to document, and proudly showcase our brilliant performance at the Cycling Hack Event**

+---
 Navigation on the left sidebar, or back to [Projects Overview](../projects/index.md)